• Skip to primary navigation

 Closeup of a dozen crisped prosciutto wrapped asparagus on a bamboo cutting board.

-Stovetop asparagus with crispy prosciutto is a simple appetizer that pairs with any meal (think Easter dinner or prime rib side dishes!!
-Ooo-lala).
-They’re a perfect addition to antipasto platters or charcuterie boards, but I can’t seem to leave them alone in my fridge and eat them as a decadent keto snack whenever I have leftovers.
+Stovetop asparagus with crispy prosciutto is a simple appetizer that pairs with any meal (think Easter dinner).
+Serve with Indian Spiced Salmon and Cheddar Drop Biscuits, or make it one of your prime rib side dishes.
+They're a perfect addition to antipasto platters or charcuterie boards, but I can't seem to leave them alone in my fridge and eat them as a decadent keto snack whenever I have leftovers.

 Asparagus are so versatile and can be enjoyed in a number of ways, but there’s something about their refreshing taste combined with savory, salty prosciutto ham that is just mouthwatering.
 And, you can have this recipe made in less than 30 minutes – how could you go wrong?

 This recipe has just a few simple steps to make the perfect, elegant vegetable or holiday dinner side dish.
-It’s as easy as trimming and blanching asparagus, rolling them in high quality prosciutto and frying in a skillet on the stove until they’re crisp.
+It’s as easy as trimming and blanching asparagus, rolling them in high quality prosciutto and frying in a skillet on the stove until they’re a crisp, pan fried asparagus side dish.
 It all comes together in a snap!

 Small group of Asparagus wrapped in crispy prosciutto on a bamboo cutting board focused on the Asparagus tips.